 Panayiota is currently the programme Director for BA (Hons) International Business and Management (with study abroad).

-Panayiota is interested in supervising students in various areas of sustainability marketing and digital branding.
+Panayiota is interested in supervising students in various areas of sustainability marketing and eco labelling.
 She currently supervises:

 - Mrs Noha Saada is currently exploring “Sustainable food consumption practices in Egypt”.